Visitor Recordings Feature

 - Exit Page: search for pages on which your visitors exited your website while browsing it.

 - Funnel: search for recordings where your visitors dropped out at a certain level of a funnel.

 In this filter category you have the possibility to filter by tags that you created and linked with certain visitor session recordings.
 Just click on the link/button "+ tag filter" and type in the name of a tag that you linked with a session recording.
 You can add multiple tags at once to the filter.
 It will then show you all visitor session recordings that have exactly these tags linked to them.

-In the screenshot on the right you see the important fields for this section marked.
+In the screenshot you see the important fields for this section marked.

 - "1" marks the mass action dropdown: Some actions can be executed for multiple visitor session recordings at once.
 Just select the session recordings you would like to perform the same action for by clicking on the checkbox at the very left of each corresponding line.
 Afterwards select click on the marked dropdown in the upper left corner on top of the main table "Choose an action" and select one of the options appearing.
 The actions are explained just in the following bullet.